crystal-lang/crystal/_gitbook/syntax_and_semantics/virtual_and_abstract_types.md

 The real reason the compiler does this is to be able to compile programs faster by not creating all kinds of different similar unions, also making the generated code smaller in size.
 But, on the other hand, it makes sense: classes under the same hierarchy should behave in a similar way.

+Note that virtual types only apply to classes, never to structs.

 Lets make John's pet talk:

 ```ruby